Li Shishi: Early life

-Courtesan

-Li was renown for her beauty and artistic abilities.
+As a singer

+Li Shishi was renown for her beauty and artistic abilities.Li Shishi is a famous "little singing(小唱)" female singer in the Northern Song Dynasty.
+She is at the top of the list.
+Her representative songs include "Shaonian You(少年游)", "Lanling King(兰陵王)", "Da ming(大酩)" and "Six Ugly(六丑)", all of which were written by Zhou Bangyan.
 Amongst her admirers were the renowned poet and bureaucrat Zhou Bangyan and the outlaw Song Jiang.
-Her frame spread to the Emperor, Huizong, who visited her in disguised as a business man in 1109.
+Her reputation spread to the Emperor, Huizong, who visited her disguised as a businessman in 1109.
 Her charm and elegance led him to visit her whenever he could after the meeting.
-Their relationship became on open secret in Bianjing.
-Some sources relate that Li Shishi moved into the Emperor's palace and was given the title Lady of Ying State.
-Other sources say Huizong had a tunnel dug from the palace to Li Shishi's house.
+Their relationship became an open secret in Bianjing.
+Huizong had a tunnel dug from the palace to Li Shishi's house.
+Some sources relate that Li Shishi moved into the Emperor's palace and was given the title Lady of Ying State and Li Mingfei (李明妃).
 Part of the story is told in the classic novel, the Water Margin.

 In 1126 Huizong took responsibility for overwhelming losses during the Jin–Song Wars and abdicated in favour of his eldest son Zhao Huan (Emperor Qinzong).
 Realising she was in a precarious position, Li Shishi donated all the gifts from Huizong to the army who were putting up a valiant defence, and requested the Emperor's permission to become a Daoist nun.
 In 1127 Bianjing was overrun by the Jin army.
 Huizong and his court was captured and Huizong later died, ending the Northern Song dynasty.
-Li is reported to have fled south, although other accounts give that she committed suicide by swallowing a gold hairpin after she was offered to Jin commander.
+Li is reported to have fled south, although other accounts give that she committed suicide by swallowing a gold hairpin after she was offered to a Jin commander.

+The general theory is that Li Shishi finally escaped to the Jiangsu and Zhejiang areas and sang for local scholar-officials to make a living.
+Later Li Shishi married a businessman and died of old age.
+The poet Liu Zihui once met Li Shishi by chance in Hunan.
+Li Shishi was already old at that time.